 Taco baked potatoes

-If you love Mexican food, you'll love these taco baked potatoes with all your favorite taco ingredients.
+If you love Mexican food, you'll love taco baked potatoes with all your favorite taco ingredients.
 Follow the recipe as instructed, then top these creamy twice-baked potatoes with the taco meat and cheese and bake until crispy.
 Top with chopped jalapenos, tomatoes, cilantro, etc.

 Chili stuffed potatoes